 Generate Your District of Columbia Small Claims Forms

-Answer a few plain-English questions and SmallClaimsHelper drafts your completed claim and a judge script for District of Columbia — ready to review and file for $19.
+Walk through a few simple questions and SmallClaimsHelper fills out your District of Columbia claim and a judge script for you — review it and file for $19.

-Start My Claim — $19This page is general information, not legal advice.
-District of Columbia small claims forms, fees, and limits change over time and can vary by county — always use the current official forms and verify requirements with your court before you file.
+Start My Claim — $19General information only, not legal advice.
+Because District of Columbia small claims forms, fees, and limits change over time and vary by county, use the current official forms and confirm requirements with your court before filing.